← Back to Topics

 What is the per-issuer limit?

-• $10 million (for stock acquired on or before July 4, 2025) or $15 million (for stock acquired after July 4, 2025), or
+• $10 million for stocks acquired on or before July 4, 2025, or

-For details, see QSBS Exclusion Rules (Section 1202).
+For further details, refer to QSBS Exclusion Rules (Section 1202).

 Eligibility Questions